Melbourne Town Hall: History

 In his obituary in 1946, The Argus reported that James was a familiar face at the Hall in this era.
 In his duties, he greeted various visitors from locals to royals, including the French General Paul Pau, the Princes of Wales Edward VIII, and Prince Henry, the Duke of Gloucester.
 James was described as a "friend, guide, and philosopher" to many Lord Mayors of Melbourne.
 When opera singer Dame Nellie Melba performed at the Hall in 1928, she wanted to give an encore, but her piano had been packed up and there was no music.
 James lent her his piano from his upstairs penthouse so she could perform.

 On 1 February 1925, a fire destroyed a large part of the town hall, including the main auditorium and pipe organ valued then at £15,000.
-It was rebuilt and enlarged, extending east over the site previously occupied by the Victoria Coffee Palace, an early temperance hotel frequented by Melbourne's power brokers.
-The rebuilt section lost some of Reed's original flourishes including the elaborate mansard roof.
+It was rebuilt and enlarged, extending east over the site previously occupied by the Victoria Coffee Palace to the east, an early temperance hotel frequented by Melbourne's power brokers.
+The architects were Stephenson & Meldrum, who extended the Collins Street facade in matching style, but without Reed's elaborate mansard roof.
+The hall inside is in restrained classical style, with an arched coffered ceiling similar to the earlier hall.

 In 1964, The Beatles attended a civic reception at the Melbourne Town Hall.
 "Outside 20,000 teenagers had gathered to obtain a glimpse of the pop idols.
 Again, frenzied and hysterical cheering and uncontrollable screaming erupted when the Beatles emerged."